subraatakumar/DSA-JavaScript/difference-between-let-var.md

     console.log(x);
 ~~~

+Variables, declared with `var`, are either function-scoped or global-scoped.
+But variables declared with `let` are global scoped.

-If you have suggestions what to improve - please submit a [GitHub issue]() or a pull request instead of commenting.
+- If you have suggestions what to improve - please submit a [GitHub issue](https://github.com/subratsir/DSA-JavaScript/issues/new) or a pull request instead of commenting.